A popular metaphor to explain optimism is the concept of ”glass half full.”

 A Look at Optimism Theory

-The Dispositional Model of Optimism was the first wave of research which explored the impact of hopefulness on better lifestyle and mental health.
+The dispositional model of optimism was the first wave of research that explored the impact of hopefulness on a better lifestyle and mental health.
 Psychologists following this approach highlighted optimism as a crucial aspect of humans’ success in evolution (Segerstrom, 2006).

-Charles Carver and Michael Scheier introduced the term ‘dispositional optimism.’
+Carver and Scheier (1987) introduced the term “dispositional optimism.”
 They argued that it is the presence of positive traits that increases the chances of something good happening to us.
-The dispositional theory of optimism suggests that optimism leads to positive consequences in life, and pessimism leads to stressful outcomes and increased dissatisfaction (Scheier and Carver 1992, Scheier, Carver, and Bridges 2001).
+The dispositional theory of optimism suggests that optimism leads to positive consequences in life, and pessimism leads to stressful outcomes and increased dissatisfaction (Scheier & Carver 1987, Scheier et al., 2001).

-The basic tenets of the dispositional theory of optimism are:
+The basic tenets of the dispositional theory of optimism are (Chang, 2001):

 - Optimism is a built-in trait or personality disposition.